Table of Contents

 *This blog contains some graphic images at “day 6″*

-On Instagram, we asked if you’d like to hear more about topics including recovering from surgery such as a laparotomy.
+We recently asked if you’d like to hear more about topics including recovering from surgery such as a laparotomy.
 Our Remedy founder, Rachel, has had multiple surgeries for various conditions.
 She can really speak from experience about how she found her recovery from each type of surgery.

 A laparotomy is a surgical procedure involving a large incision through the abdominal wall.
 Surgeons use this method to gain access to organs in the abdominal cavity.
 Some procedures may be done in an emergency, whereas others will be planned.